1420 Fifth Avenue Suite 3700, Seattle, WA USA 98101

-Ms. Saimons also has experience advising and defending private employers against wrongful discharge, breach of contract, discrimination, and wage and hour claims.
-She has also successfully represented employers before state and federal agencies.
+Ms. Saimons also has experience advising and defending private employers against wrongful discharge, breach of contract, discrimination, and wage and hour claims, and has successfully represented employers before state and federal agencies.

 During law school, Ms. Saimons served as Managing Editor of the Washington Journal of Environmental Law & Policy.
 She also served as an extern for the Labor & Employment Division of the Seattle City Attorney’s Office and as a summer intern in the Flagstaff, Arizona office of DNA People’s Legal Services, a nonprofit legal aid organization that provides free civil legal assistance, advice and representation in U.S. and tribal courts.